Page last updated:

-The CF Networking feature enables app instances to communicate with each other directly.
-When the CF Networking feature is disabled, all app-to-app traffic must go through the Gorouter.
+When the container-to-container networking feature is disabled, all app-to-app traffic must go through the Gorouter.

-|Policy Server||A central management node that does the following:
+|Policy Server||A central management node that:

 |Garden External Networker||

-|Flannel CNI plugin
+|Silk CNI plugin

-||A plugin that provides IP address management and network connectivity to apps.
+||A plugin that provides IP address management and network connectivity to app instances as follows:

 |VXLAN Policy Agent